Flexible Covariate Adjustments in Regression Discontinuity Designs: Main Theoretical Results

 We study the theoretical properties of our proposed estimator under a number of conditions that are either standard in the RD literature, or concern the general properties of the first-stage estimator $\wh\ad$.
 To describe them, we denote the support of $Z_i$ by $\mathcal{Z}$, and the support of $X_i$ by $\X$.
 We write $\Xh=\X \cap [-h,h]$, and $\Zh$ denotes the support of $Z_i$ given $X_i\in \Xh$.
 We also define the following class of admissible adjustment functions:

 The class $\Class$ implicitly depends on the underlying conditional distribution of the covariates given the running variable.
-If the conditional distribution of the covariates given the running variable changes smoothly around the cutoff, the class $\Class$ contains essentially all functions of the covariates, subject only to technical integrability conditions.\footnote{For example, if the conditional distribution of $Z_i$ given $X_i$ admits a density $f_{Z|X}(z|x)$ that is twice continuously differentiable in $x$ and $ |\partial_x^jf_{Z|X}(z|x)|\leq g_j(z)$ for $x$ in a neighborhood of the cutoff, some integrable functions $g_j$, and $j \in \{0,1,2\}$, then $\mc E$ contains at least all bounded Borel functions.
+If this conditional distribution changes smoothly around the cutoff, the class $\Class$ contains essentially all functions of the covariates, subject only to technical integrability conditions.\footnote{For example, if the conditional distribution of $Z_i$ given $X_i$ admits a density $f_{Z|X}(z|x)$ that is twice continuously differentiable in $x$ and $ |\partial_x^jf_{Z|X}(z|x)|\leq g_j(z)$ for all $x$ in a neighborhood of the cutoff, some integrable functions $g_j$, and $j \in \{0,1,2\}$, then $\mc E$ contains all bounded Borel functions.
 The class $\mc E$ also contains all polynomials if the corresponding conditional moments of $Z_i$ exist and are twice continuously differentiable. }

 \begin{assumption} For all $n\in\IN$, there exist a set $\Tn\subset\Class$ and a function $\bar\ad \in\Tn$ such that: (i) $\wh\ad_{s}$ belongs to $\Tn$ with probability approaching 1 for all $s\in[S]$; (ii) it holds that: for some deterministic sequence $r_{n}=o(1)$. \end{assumption}